cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ...
 ```

-Now we are ready to install the `istio-authorizer` resources using the Kubernetes kustomization file in the provided package.
+We are now ready to install the `istio-authorizer` resources using the Kubernetes kustomization file in the downloaded package.
 Make sure that you are running this command
 from the the downloaded folder location or wherever you may have moved it.
-namespace

 ```bash
 kubectl apply -k .
 ```

 Above command will create a new `acp-system` namespace and deploy the `istio-authorizer` under that namespace.
-Watch for the pod status to make sure the `istio-authorizer`
-comes up clean and healthy.
+Watch for the pod status (`kubectl get pods -n acp-system`) to make sure the `istio-authorizer` comes up clean and healthy.

-Let's also add a request body parser sidecar for the pod, without this the micro-perimeter will not be able to interpret the GraphQL request body.
+Let's also add a request body parser sidecar for the service pod, without this the microperimeter authorizer will not be able to parse the GraphQL request body.

 ---
 **IMPORTANT**